basho-labs/riak-mesos-tools/README.md

     -   `list`: List all nodes in a cluster.
     -   `remove`: Kills the task for a node, destroys any created persistent volumes, and un-reserves any dynamically reserved resources.
     -   `add`: Adds one or more nodes to a cluster.
+    -   `wait-for-service`: Waits for the Riak node to respond to pings, and then waits for it to be joined to the cluster.
 -   `riak-mesos proxy`: Interact with the RMF smart proxy.
     -   `config`: Output the generated Marathon json application definition for the RMF smart proxy.
     -   `install`: Install the RMF smart proxy as a marathon app.
     -   `uninstall`: Delete the RMF smart proxy from Marathon.
     -   `endpoints`: List the endpoints and descriptions provided by the RMF smart proxy.
+    -   `wait-for-service`: Waits for the proxy service to return OK.

+Options (available on most commands):
+    --config <json-file> (/etc/riak-mesos/config.json)
+    --cluster <cluster-name> (default)
+    --debug
+    --help
+    --info
+    --version

 Install the RMF
 ---------------